18F/data-act-pilot/sba-business-rules.md

 - Required field validation ensures that users input data in required fields.
 If required field is empty, an error will be raised.
 [DATA act schema](https://github.com/18F/intercessor/blob/master/schema/data-act-schema.png) documents the required fields.

 *Data types:*
 - Data type validation ensures that the data types match with the [DATA Act schema](https://github.com/18F/intercessor/blob/master/schema/data-act-schema.png) .
-For example, `parentAward` data type required is a string, If a number is entered an error will be raised.
+For example, `parentAward` data type required is a string.
+If a number is entered an error will be raised.

 **Awardee validation:**

 *Award id:*
 - Award id validation ensures that `Award id` is an exact number length (if it is not blank).
 This length can be determined and set.
 Additionally, award id validation ensures DUNSNumber and SAM number match.
-If either of those criterias are not met an error will be raised
+If either of those criterias are not met an error will be raised.

 *Address:*

 - Address validation ensures that users input data in the Awardee Address fields.
 If address fields are empty, an error will be raised.
-- state and zip codes validation will ensure that Awardee Zip/Postal Code is valid by looking up the first five characters of the value in a zip code object that contains a record for every valid zip code in the US.
+- State and zip codes validation will ensure that Awardee Zip/Postal Code is valid by looking up the first five characters of the value in a zip code object that contains a record for every valid zip code in the US.
 If the zip code is not found in the zip code object, an error will be raised.

 *Business type:*